Spaces Still Available for 2014-2015 School Year

-The Zoo's half-day preschool program begins in September and will operate on Tuesday and Thursday mornings during the 2014-2015 school year in the new Monsanto Education Gallery in the Zoo's The Living World building.
+The Zoo's half-day preschool program began in September 2014 and will operate on Tuesday and Thursday mornings during the 2014-2015 school year in the new Monsanto Education Gallery in the Zoo's The Living World building.
 The school will integrate science and animal themes across the curriculum for ages 3-5, with a maximum of 18 students per class.
 Spaces are still available.

 - To nurture children and their families in a learning environment grounded in a healthy connection to the natural world.